linniux/atsd-api-php/Meters.md

 AuthUserFile "documentRoot/atsd-api-php/meters/.htpasswd"
 ```

-## Enable digest authentication and rewrite module on your apache server:
+## Enable digest authentication and rewrite module on your apache server
 ```bash
 $ sudo a2enmod auth_digest
 $ sudo a2enmod rewrite